JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_06_Outlook.md

 ### Exercise 3 - How can AI help me be productive?
 Copilot can help you improve your overall productivity.
 Try these examples:

-1. Open Microsoft Outlook on the desktop, open a new Copilot Chat Window, and enter this prompt:
+1. Open Microsoft Outlook on the desktop, then a new Copilot Chat Window, and enter these prompts, examing the results:

    *Analyze my writing style and make suggestions on how to improve it*

+   *Summarize my action items from last week*

+3.